HelloWorldLTY/gene-embedding-benchmarks/README.md

 ```
 Make sure to navigate to the appropriate directory and follow any additional instructions provided in the [ANDES repository](https://github.com/ylaboratory/ANDES) for setting up and running the tool.

 Each folder in the `src` directory contains either a Python (.py) or Jupyter Notebook (.ipynb) file that corresponds to a specific benchmark or analysis.
-TThese scripts not only run the benchmarks but also generate plots, which are saved in the `results` folder.
+These scripts not only run the benchmarks but also generate plots, which are saved in the `results` folder.
 To execute the scripts, use the following commands:

 For Python files:
 ```bash